Ozgurian/Imbalanced-Classification/Read me.md

 The main objective of ensemble methodology is to improve the performance of single classifiers.
 The approach involves constructing several two stage classifiers from the original data and then aggregate their predictions.

 * Bagging (Bootstrap Aggregating): The conventional bagging algorithm involves generating ‘n’ different bootstrap training samples with replacement.
 And training the algorithm on each bootstrapped algorithm separately and then aggregating the predictions at the end.
 Bagging is used for reducing Overfitting in order to create strong learners for generating accurate predictions.
 Unlike boosting, bagging allows replacement in the bootstrapped sample.

+* Boosting-based: Boosting is an ensemble technique to combine weak learners to create a strong learner that can make accurate predictions.
+Boosting starts out with a base classifier / weak classifier that is prepared on the training data.
+The base learners / Classifiers are weak learners i.e. the prediction accuracy is only slightly better than average.
+A classifier learning algorithm is said to be weak when small changes in data induce big changes in the classification model.
+In the next iteration, the new classifier focuses on or places more weight to those cases which were incorrectly classified in the last round.

+* Adaptive Boosting
+* Gradient Tree Boosting
+* XG Boost